fregu856/TSRT10/README.md

 - Click on the small "ROS keyboard input" and control the robot using WASD

 # GUI:
+- Take balrog/rviz/balrog.rviz and save this file as "default.rviz" in ~/.rviz
 - $ rqt --perspective-file ~/TSRT10/catkin_ws/src/balrog/gui/balrog.perspective